khaledkzy/daily-JS-challenge/Day 2/README.md

 ### Task 4

 What I want for Xmas?
 Chessboard!
+(Hint: try to use functions)

 ![Task 4](task4.png)